RummanAnsari/D365FO-FinanceOperations-Projects-ByRumman/BatchJobs_Templates/ANSARI_IndividualTaskModeling/ReadMe.md

 - Easy to extend with additional tasks.
 - Fully compatible with D365FO batch framework.
 - Supports parallel execution without complex bundling or staging.

+### ❌ Not Batch Bundling

+No workload bundling or record range splitting.

+###  ❌ Not Top Picking

+No staging table or dynamic record picking logic.

+### ✅ Individual Task Modeling

+- Each task is modeled as a separate service class.
+- Tasks are scheduled independently and executed in parallel.